tillbiskup/evedata/docs/architecture.rst

     :align: center
     :width: 750px

     Class hierarchy of the evefile.data module.
 Each class has a corresponding metadata class in the evefile.metadata module.
-While in this diagram, MotorData and DetectorData seem to have no difference, they have a different type of metadata (see the evefile.metadata module below).
+While in this diagram, the child classes of MeasureData seem to be identical, they have a different type of metadata (see the evefile.metadata module below).
 Generally, having different types serves to discriminate where necessary between detector channels and motor axes.
+Currently, AreaDetectorData and ExternalData serve a similar purpose: representing 2D data per individual position count.
+While ExternalData represents the current way of storing these data in eveH5 (*i.e.*, a reference to an external file), AreaDetectorData may be used to contain the actual image data.

 .. admonition:: Points to discuss further (without claiming to be complete)

     * Mapping MonitorData to MeasureData

       Monitor data (with time in milliseconds as primary axis) need to be mapped to measured data (with position counts as primary axis).
 Mapping position counts to time stamps is trivial (lookup), but *vice versa* is not unique and the algorithm generally needs to be decided upon.
-There is an age-long discussion on this topic (`<https://redmine.ahf.ptb.de/issues/5295#note-3>`_).
-Besides the question how to best map one to the other (that needs to be discussed, decided, clearly documented and communicated, and eventually implemented): Where would this mapping take place?
+There is an age-long discussion on this topic (`#5295 note 3 <https://redmine.ahf.ptb.de/issues/5295#note-3>`_).
+For a current discussion see `#7722 <https://redmine.ahf.ptb.de/issues/7722>`_.

-      The individual ``EveMonitorData`` class cannot do the mapping without having access to the mapping table.
-Probably mapping is something done in the intermediate layer between the ``evefile`` and ``dataset`` subpackages and belonging to the business rules.
-How are monitor data represented in the :class:`Dataset` class?
+      Besides the question how to best map one to the other (that needs to be discussed, decided, clearly documented and communicated, and eventually implemented): This mapping should most probably take place in the controllers technical layer of the dataset functional layer.
+The individual ``MonitorData`` class cannot do the mapping without having access to the mapping table.

     * Can MonitorData have more than one value per time?